dgarske/wolfKeyMgr/README.md

 #### ETSI Fingerprint Names

+The fingerprint is a SHA-256 hash of the long term public key with the first 80 bits returned in big endian format.
+This is used when keys are served for multiple servers concurrently where each server should use a different ephemeral key.
+If the fingerprint is blank the same key will be returned assuming it is within the expiration and use count restrictions.

+#### ETSI Context Names

-We are using the fingerprint to identify an ephemeral key to lookup using the following:
+The context is used to lookup an ephemeral key based on public key using the following scheme:
 * ECC: Public X and Y limited to 32 digits each (64 total)
 * DH: Public key truncated to 64 digits.

-The fingerprint used in the HTTP GET is converted to a hex string up to 128 characters.
+The "contextStr" used in the HTTP GET is converted to a hex string up to 128 characters.

 For example: An ECC public key printed like this: